mispp/goat/README.md

 - connection manager
     - saves information (warning! connection manager saves unencrypted passwords. always!)
     - delete connections
+    - based on the driver, set default port to what makes sense
 - queries can be executed with ctrl-enter for current query (query where cursor is currently located), as well as for selection with a button (but not as as script yet)
 - basic syntax highlighter
 - opening and saving files
 - queries can be cancelled
     - works currently only on postgres
 - coloring of NULL values in results grid
+- export data
+    - as c/p from the results grid

 Todos: